roddajohn/FinalProject/README.txt

+For the release due 6/1/15 -- please see the branch entitled 6/1/15

 Before Wednesday May 27th

 Rodda: I created the basic Stock API which uses the Yahoo finance API to get the stocks as well as setup a basic Stock class and started to implement related get methods.